jiantaoyuNWAFU/MultiDMPcaller/README.md

 - uses a deterministic pure-Python k-way merge;
 - writes final matrices in row blocks;
 - does not depend on the GNU/Linux `sort` command;
-- uses `--threads` directly for replicate-level parallel conversion.
+- uses `--processes` directly for process-based parallel conversion of replicate files.

 The implementation is designed to reduce peak memory usage and avoid operating-system-specific sorting commands.